 Laura: What do you wish existed in publishing (or bookselling!) that hasn’t been invented yet?

 MF: Hmm.
-It sounds silly, but I’d love a bookstore transporter (Star Trek-style) so that people could visit all the great independent bookstores around the country without having to buy a plane ticket or get in their car.subscribe to Ploughshares?
+It sounds silly, but I’d love a bookstore transporter (Star Trek-style) so that people could visit all the great independent bookstores around the country without having to buy a plane ticket or get in their car.Might we be so bold as to suggest that you subscribe to Ploughshares?